MP

 The “separate it” approach is something I believe in if you’re starting your online business.

-Sorry, your blog is not special
+Your blog is not special.

 Every online business is the same in the beginning stages.
 It’s about writing and how well you write about it.
-That’s true if you’re offering services or you’re creating an affiliate-based online business.
+That’s true if you’re offering services or creating an affiliate-based online business.

 First-year bloggers look at businesses they admire and think, ‘this is what I want.’ and then try to copy what they see them doing.
 This is a huge mistake.